 Employment Outlook & Career Guidance for Military Psychologists

-Military psychology falls under the category of “industrial-organizational psychology,” and according to the Bureau of Labor Statistics, is the fastest growing area of psychology.
-It is projected to grow 53% between 2012 and 2022; much faster than the national average for all other occupations.
+Military psychology is its own subcategory, but the Bureau of Labor Statistics (BLS) projects that on average, there will be 14,100 psychologists job openings every year through 2031.
 These professionals provide assessment, diagnosis, and treatment for military members and families, but they may also perform studies, research, consultations, and more in a military setting.
 As the awareness grows surrounding the need for adequate psychological care for current military members and veterans, so does the demand for highly qualified military psychologists.

 According to Michael D. Matthews, PhD, the Deputy Head and Professor of Engineering Psychology at the US Military Academy, “Psychologists are building the science of personal resilience and growth, and developing evidence-based strategies to train soldiers to be more resilient in the face of combat stress.
 Done well, this will yield dividends to the soldiers, not just during their service, but for the rest of their lives.”